 There may be instances where it is necessary for us to communicate with visitors to our website for administrative or operational reasons.
 Where we collect specific information from you for this purpose, we will not pass it on to any other organisation.

 We also collect standard internet log information and details of visitor behaviour patterns when someone visits our website.
-We do this to find out things such as the number of visitors to the various parts of our site, to monitor the download of our reports and publications and to help improve the service we provide.
+We do this to find out about the number of visitors to the various parts of our site, to monitor the download of our reports and publications and to help improve the service we provide.

 This data collection process is carried out electronically in the background and therefore visitors to our website may not be aware that it is taking place.
-We believe that this process is not intrusive to the visitors’ privacy as we do not make any to find out the identities of visitors to our website.
+We believe that this process is not intrusive to the visitors’ privacy as we do not have any method of determining the identities of visitors to our website.
 The standard internet log information collected will only be used for the aforementioned purposes and will not be passed on to any other organisation.

 NIAO Cookie Compliance